gentsk77/EECS293/Assignments/PA6/pseudo-code.md

     method stub increment(x): increment the number of hits originating from IP address x

-    method stub count(x): returns a count of the hits from IP address x
+    method stub count(x): returns the count of the hits from IP address x

 The interface `GigatronDataStructure` is supposed to be made public and accessible to the users.
 It should be similar to the `TypeEntry` in our previous assignments.
 The interface is used to abstract the actual implementations as in the future we can provide other implementations to replace the one introduced below.